0xt4i/DevOps-Interview-Questions/mock-interviews/README.md

 Version control tracks code changes, allowing collaboration.
 Git is widely used because of:

 - **Branching & Merging** – Parallel development

+Git allows developers to create branches to work on features or fixes independently of the main code.

+Multiple branches enable parallel development without affecting the main project.

+Once work is complete, branches can be merged back into the main branch

 - **Distributed Version Control** – No central dependency

+meaning every developer has a full copy of the repository, including all history.

 ### **9. What is Infrastructure as Code (IaC)?**